Air shafts

 Generic term referring to a machine that is used to cut (slit) rolls of material while they are being re-wound.

 Roller used to spread the web material.
-A spreader roller can also be used to prevent interleaving of finish / rewind rolls on a simplex slitter.
+A spreader roller can also be used to prevent interleaving of finish/rewind rolls on a simplex slitter.

 Idle roll on a driven shaft, thereby using the stiction of the bearings to drive the roll.
 Tendency driven rollers can be used to reduce the energy required from the web to drive the idle roll from rest.
-Sometimes used on slitters and salvage winders to reduce the chance of path rollers damaging materials as …

 A touchscreen is used in control systems to facilitate fast and very user friendly controls.